 - Sight height above the bore

 - Bullet weight

 - Bullet type

-These factors will have effects on points of impact for the same point of aim.
-So you have the test and narrow down your ammo for the most consistent result.
+These factors can affect the impact point even with the same point of aim.
+Test and narrow down your ammo for consistent results.

 Can Modern Day Red Dot Shooters Benefit From This?

 Learning about modern aiming technology can improve your shooting skills and appreciation for the craft.
 If you're not interested, our red dot guide can help you achieve accurate aiming without the hassle of iron sights.

 Using a red dot with a powerful weapon light is more effective than iron sights for night shooting.
 Zeroing the red dot at 36 yards can help you hit targets accurately between 10 to 300 yards without worrying about holdover.

 Give it a try and see the difference in shot group size for fast and effective aim.